syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

 ## Azure App Service Linux with docker

-### Steps to convert HTML to PDF in Azure app service using the Blink with Linux docker container:
+### Steps to convert HTML to PDF in Azure app service using the Blink with Linux docker container

 1. Create a new ASP.NET Core application and enable the docker support with Linux as a target OS.
 ![Convert HTMLToPDF Azure Docker Step1](htmlconversion_images/DockerStep1.png)

-2. Choose your project's target framework, then select Configure for HTTPS and Enable Docker.
+2. Choose your project's target framework and select Configure for HTTPS and Enable Docker.
 ![Convert HTMLToPDF Azure Docker Step2](htmlconversion_images/DockerStep2.png)

 3. Install the [Syncfusion.HtmlToPdfConverter.Net.Linux](https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.Net.Linux/) NuGet package as a reference to your .NET Core application [NuGet.org](https://www.nuget.org/).